-The statewide cyclical reassessment began July 1, 2014.
+The statewide cyclical is scheduled to begin May 1st, 2018.
 During the cyclical reassessment, counties will physically inspect 25% of each property class over a 4 year period.
 A reassessment is the physical inspection of each property to ensure property record cards are correct.

 Frequently Asked Questions